The microscopic role of deformation in the dynamics of soft colloids

-In recent years, colloidal particles have emerged as useful model systems which provide access to phases and states with no counterpart in atomic and molecular systems~\cite{ ruzicka2011observation,dotera2014mosaic, chen2011directed}.
+In recent years, colloidal particles have emerged as useful models that give access to phases and states with no counterpart in atomic and molecular systems~\cite{ ruzicka2011observation,dotera2014mosaic,chen2011directed}.
 In addition they have allowed to establish new mechanisms to control phase behaviour~\cite{hertlein2008direct, sacanna2011lock, van2013entropically} and to deepen our understanding of the glass and jamming transition~\cite{pham2002multiple, royall2008direct, mattsson2009soft}.
 A crucial parameter controlling colloidal behaviour is particle softness, which can be quantified by the ratio between elastic and thermal energy~\cite{vlassopoulos2014tunable}.
 Hence, particle internal elasticity is the key ingredient to distinguish hard particles like sterically stabilized polymethylmethacrylate (PMMA) colloids from soft and ultrasoft ones such as microgels, emulsions or star polymers to name a few.
-Several experimental works reported that softness controls the dependence of the structural relaxation time $\tau_{\alpha}$ on temperature $T$ or on the packing fraction $\zeta$ -- the so called fragility.
-A system is called fragile when the $\tau_{\alpha}$ dependence is described by a Vogel-Fulcher-Tamman law\cite{debenedetti2001supercooled}, meaning that its variation is large over small changes of $T$ or $\zeta$; contrarily strong systems are characterized by an Arrhenius behaviour, implying a mild variation of $\tau_{\alpha}$ on varying the control parameter.
+Several experimental works~\cite{mattsson2009soft,seekell2015relationship,nigro2017dynamical,nigro2018structural} reported that softness controls the dependence of the structural relaxation time $\tau_{\alpha}$ on temperature $T$ or on packing fraction $\zeta$ -- the so called fragility\cite{angell1995formation}.
+A system is called fragile when the $\tau_{\alpha}$ dependence is described by a Vogel-Fulcher-Tamman law~\cite{debenedetti2001supercooled}, meaning that its variation is large over small changes of $T$ or $\zeta$; contrarily, strong systems are characterized by an Arrhenius behaviour, implying a mild variation of $\tau_{\alpha}$ upon varying the control parameter.
 While the pioneering study of Mattsson and coworkers~\cite{mattsson2009soft} proposed a link between elasticity and fragility, there is still no consensus on this issue.
-Recent work based on a simple theoretical model have confirmed that such a link exists~\cite{van2017fragility}, but this picture has been later challenged by experiments on colloids of different softness~\cite{philippe2018glass}.
-To gain microscopic knowledge on this matter, we usually resort on simulations of simple repulsive models, as for example systems interacting with the Hertzian potential~\cite{landau1986theory}, which is found to describe microgel particles behavior at moderate packing fractions~\cite{mohanty2014effective}, but is expected to fail in denser conditions where soft colloids tend to shrink, deform or even interpenetrate~\cite{mohanty2017interpenetration}.
-Early works have indicated that, in such simple pair potentials, the change of dynamic properties with softness, such as the change of fragility, is modest~\cite{sengupta2011dependence} or absent ~\cite{de2004scaling}.
-In these approaches, softness is tuned by modifying a given parameter, e.g. the strength of the repulsion, allowing particles to overlap to a certain extent, but crucially without taking into account their deformability as well as other important aspects in realistic soft particles, namely osmotic deswelling\cite{urich2016swelling,de2017deswelling,weyer2018concentration,higler2018apparent}, interpenetration\cite{mohanty2017interpenetration} and faceting\cite{conley2017jamming}.
-Thus, there is the strong need to go beyond simple effective interactions to tackle this problem from a theoretical/numerical perspective.
-Some recent efforts have been based on many-body elastic models~\cite{doukas2018structure,li2018role}, which however do not provide a microscopic picture of the system.
+A recent work based on a simple theoretical model has confirmed that such a link exists~\cite{van2017fragility}, but this picture has been later challenged by experiments on colloids of different softness~\cite{philippe2018glass}.
+To gain microscopic knowledge on this matter, we usually resort on simulations of simple repulsive models, as for example systems interacting with the Hertzian potential~\cite{landau1986theory}, which is found to describe microgel particles behavior at moderate packing fractions~\cite{mohanty2014effective,articoloMaxime}, but is expected to fail in denser conditions where soft colloids tend to shrink, deform or even interpenetrate~\cite{mohanty2017interpenetration}.
+Early works have indicated that, for such simple pair potentials, the change of dynamic properties with softness, such as the change of fragility, is modest~\cite{sengupta2011dependence} or absent ~\cite{de2004scaling}.
+In these approaches, softness is tuned by modifying a given parameter, e.g. the strength of the repulsion, allowing particles to overlap to a certain extent, but without taking into account their deformability as well as other important aspects in realistic soft particles, namely deswelling~\cite{urich2016swelling,de2017deswelling,weyer2018concentration,higler2018apparent}, interpenetration~\cite{mohanty2017interpenetration} and faceting~\cite{conley2017jamming}.
+Thus, there is a strong need to go one step forward in the modeling of soft colloids to tackle this problem and to provide a microscopic picture of these systems at high densities.